justinsunho/leesreview.com/content/pages/sat.md

     January 2020 (pre-Covid).
 Once Covid hit and we went in lockdown, Lee's gave two options, a refund on our deposit or continue with the course but virtually.
 My daughter wanted to continue with the course.
-My daughter loved the course and gitso much out of it.
+My daughter loved the course and got so much out of it.
 She said the instructors were great and helpful, even on Zoom.
 You get what you put in, which is what they explained when we first met with Lee's.
 After my daughter's test dates cancelled three times due to Covid, she finally got a test date in November.